pnpm/pnpm/.changeset/fuzzy-insects-give.md

 ---
-"@pnpm/plugin-commands-installation": patch
+"@pnpm/plugin-commands-installation": major
-"@pnpm/plugin-commands-deploy": patch
+"@pnpm/plugin-commands-deploy": major
-"@pnpm/store-connection-manager": patch
+"@pnpm/store-connection-manager": major
-"@pnpm/client": patch
+"@pnpm/client": major
-"pnpm": patch
+"pnpm": major
 ---

-Respect package.json files setting when deploying with local dependencies [#5911](https://github.com/pnpm/pnpm/issues/5911).
+When there's a `files` field in the `package.json`, only deploy those files that are listed in it.
+Use the same logic also when injecting packages.
+This behavior can be changed by setting the `deploy-all-files` setting to `true` [#5911](https://github.com/pnpm/pnpm/issues/5911).